Cost of living: Governor of the Bank of England, Andrew Bailey, talks about inflation, interest rates and how it impacts young people

 'Would you say that it's young families that are dealing with this the most compared to older people?'

-Andrew Bailey: "It is true throughout the world really that younger people tend to borrow more money and as we all get older, we tend to have more saving.
+Andrew Bailey: "It is true throughout the world really that younger people tend to borrow more money and as we all get older, we tend to have more savings.

-"That tends to be the way people's life cycles work so it will have more of an affect on young people and younger families.
+"That tends to be the way people's life-cycles work so it will have more of an affect on young people and younger families.

 "I do understand this and I feel very much for this.
 We want to get inflation back where it needs to be and then we can obviously assess what level interest rates should be at going forwards.